DylanIntec/DylanIntec.github.io/_posts/2020-09-03-AR-for-consulting.md

 ### 3. Interactive Deliverables

 Using Reality Composer software by Apple, AR can be made fully interactive while also simulating gravity and object interactions.
 This could be used to make interactive deliverables to display results of a calculation.
-If you are on an iPhone 6S or above, click the  view in AR button on the below image for an interactie AR game.
+If you are on an iPhone 6S or above, click the  view in AR button on the below image for an interactive AR game.

 <a href="file.usdz" rel="ar">
 	<img src="file.jpg" alt="Object XYZ">